OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/24 October 2009.md

 - **Five levels** of membership are aligned with the idea of concentric circles, each representing a stage of development or participation.
 - The Cs approve of the structure using five levels.

 ---

-## Earth Changes & Environmental Events

-- No content under this section in this session.

----